Teacher

 Saying goodbye to students at the end of the year can be bittersweet.
-On the one hand, you might feel the lightness of relief as the stresses and strains of daily work lift (until next term, and the next bunch).
+It’s the relief as the stressed and strains of work life, but sad to say goodbye to students you’ve supported over the year.
+Not sure how to stay goodbye to your students?
+Check out Beck

 Maybe they’ve bonded really well as a group, or perhaps they’ve worked so hard that they exceeded your expectations.
 Perhaps they were just downright lovely.
 But soon, there will be a mass exodus as they step out into the worlds as adults: undergraduates, apprentices, employees.

-Everyone knows the good old ‘DVD and cake’ way to mark the end of an era in your final lesson, but if you’re looking for a different way to say “thank you and goodbye”, then take a gander at some of the ideas below.
+Everyone knows the good old ‘DVD and cake' way to mark the end of an era in your final lesson.
+But, if you're looking for a different way to say "thank you and goodbye", then take a gander at these other ideas!

-If you want to leave those young minds with a lasting message about your subject, perhaps an academic trip would be a good way to end the year.
+Why not give a lasting message about your subject?
+Perhaps an academic trip would be a good way to end the year.
 Biology students would love a trip to the Natural History Museum, English students the Globe Theatre or the underground vaults of the Bodleian Library, History students Edinburgh Castle, or Geography Students Durdle Door.
 Trips do require a fair amount of organisation, but at least these older teens can cope with train travel, which avoids the hassle of coach hire.

 If a trip is out of the question, perhaps your department (or your own bank account) has enough funds to get some small gifts, if it’s only a little class.
 What academic textbook has helped you most in your career, or been most inspirational?
 A copy with a handwritten note inside will be treasured forever, and may set them off on the next step of their studies.